60noy/fast-command-open-program-creator/README.md

 ##### script_name: The name of the command that will launch the program.
 In the above example the command *cats* will launch the program
 ##### directory_path: the path of the program's directory
-##### executable_file_name: the name of the files which starts the program.
-Notice that you should enter the *name* of the file and not the path of it, otherwise the script won't work.
+##### executable_file_name: the name of the files which start the program.
+Notice that you should enter the *name* of the file and not its path, otherwise the script won't work.

 Give it a shot and if you have any issues please let me know!